CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 Configuration of the mail plugin will be member-specific, and those configuration items will also be added to the `C:\tomcat\ccpd-config.yml` file, noted above.

 #### Default Sender Email Address ####
 CIS-CAT Pro Dashboard can be configured with a default "sender" email address, indicating that the application has sent a "forgot password" message, allowing users to enter new logon credentials.
-In the `C:\tomcat\ccpd-config.yml` file (noted above), add the following section:
+In the `C:\tomcat\ccpd-config.yml` file (noted above), add the following section indented under the `grails` like below and also in [this example](https://cis-cat-pro-dashboard.readthedocs.io/en/stable/source/Dashboard%20Deployment%20Guide%20for%20Windows/#configuration-and-deployment-manual):

     ---
-    grails:
         plugin:
 	    	springsecurity:
 	    		ui:
 	    			forgotPassword: